-This allows to compile further Scala modules, depending on existing Isabelle/Scala functionality.
-The resulting class or jar files can be added to the Java classpath using the shell function classpath.
-Thus add-on components can register themselves in a modular manner, see also §1.1.3.
+This provides a low-level mechanism to compile further Scala modules, depending on existing Isabelle/Scala functionality; the resulting class or jar files can be added to the Java classpath using the shell function classpath.
+A more convenient high-level approach works via etc/build.props (see §5.2).